 Some irrigation development projects were constructed in several parts of Lebak area which were adjacent to the tributary.
 The purpose of this irrigation was, besides reducing the streamflow which flowed into Ciujung River, also to irrigate the fields.
 After the change of power, this project stopped and the irrigation building became neglected.
 Massive flood in January 2012 became the most reviews of Banten local media, such as Kabar Banten and Radar Banten.
 These two newspapers of Pikiran Rakyat Group and Jawa Pos Group got many subscribers each year.
 The contents were diverse, from those caused by the overflow of the three major tributaries, in the upstream to the flood victims.
 Not infrequently, those newspapers wrote reviews which became critical, judging on who should be responsible, who was to blame.
 Also sometimes, they mentioned it in the opinions, it was because of the mistake made by the community themselves, the government, the businessmen and the mismanagement of the drainage basin.
 The impact would later spread, becoming health issues, economic, political, social, educational and local culture which would not be finished.

-“In the future, people who come from Jakarta to Lebak who use the train will clearly see the view of the bank and beautiful Ciujung River from the station.
+When I clarified the issue of the relocation project of the residential area on the bank of Ciujung River to the Lebak Government, it turned out there were only two institutions of many institutions involved in the project, which agreed to exchange information.
+The two institutions that were willing to provide the information were BAPPEDA (Development Planning Board) and the Water Agency of Lebak.
+They asked me not to insert the data of the project in the writing.
+I got the oral information from one of the employees of Water Agency that this project plan had already been fixed and it was planned to be completed in 2017.
+His explanation seemed to want to make sure that I believed that what he described was good for residents of Lebak.“In the future, people who come from Jakarta to Lebak who use the train will clearly see the view of the bank and beautiful Ciujung River from the station.
 The regulation is clear, you can’t build a building 20 meters from the bank of the river.
 We’ve done the measurement of evicted land each year, planting stakes.
 Sometimes, we human beings feel sad to hear about opinion of stories in the field.
 Just imagine, a grandfather talked and asked if this place had been feared by the residents, many snakes and ghosts.
 People were afraid to pass through it since it was haunted and creepy, let alone building a house.
 Why had the government let the view of the river bank neglected for decades?
 Now that this place is clean and comfortable to be passed through even to be lived on, we are evicted instead,” told one of the employees of Water Agency of Lebak.

 In a separate place, the employee of BAPPEDA gave information at his residence, “The residential area along the bank of the Ciujung River will be relocated to the rumah susun (low-cost flat) which will be provided by the government.
 According to the plan, this project has existed for long and should have been started in Regent Jaya Baya’s term of office.
 The process was delayed because it needed profound social and environmental impact studies.
 The obstacle is not about the approval of citizens, but about cultural adaptation of us who are accustomed to have a house and ownership land.
 It’s not an easy thing to get used to stay in the rumah susun.
 There will be a lot of shifting behavior and habits in the future.
 We live in a local area here, not a metropolitan.
 The idea of this project is not just only to build houses and to move, but how to organize the city well.
 The government does not want the experience of the relocation happens again where in the end the residents moved back and built houses again on the bank of the Ciujung River.
 The set plan of this project is for the benefit of the society of Lebak, actually!
 If the city is good, the houses are orderly and the river is clean, who will benefit?”